 Add another tablespoon of oil and butter to the large skillet - enough to cover the bottom, and continue frying the potato patties until the batch is complete.

-Finally, prepare the potato latkes for service.
-You can serve the pancakes alone or as a side dish to your favorite fish recipe.
 They are delicious with sour cream dill sauce, smoked salmon and quail eggs.
 Caramelized onions and mushrooms are another beautiful topping that adds earthy richness to the savory pancakes.

 Mashed potato latkes are a great side dish for a blackened grouper sandwich or tilapia with lemon butter sauce.
 If serving for brunch, potato cakes are a great side for smoked salmon quiche and cucumber gazpacho salad.
 For a fun meatless Monday, serve the potato pancakes with Caldo Verde and tasty tossed salad.

-Most varieties of mashed potatoes will work in this recipe.
+Most varieties of potatoes will work in this recipe.
 Yukon golds, russet potatoes and other varieties with a high starch content are ideal.
 Red potatoes are waxier, but still delicious.

 Three quarters cup of flour (all purpose) plus a pinch of baking powder and salt would give you a homemade self-rising flour substitute.
 Matzo meal can also be used.